ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
-         <h3>Today</h3>Rain showers likely after 1pm.
+         <h3>This Afternoon</h3>A slight chance of rain showers after 4pm.
 Mostly sunny, with a high near 73.
-South wind around 10 mph, with gusts as high as 18 mph.
+South wind 10 to 14 mph, with gusts as high
-         Chance of precipitation is 60%.<br></div>
+         as 23 mph.
+Chance of precipitation is 20%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Tonight</h3>A chance of rain showers before 7pm, then a chance of showers and thunderstorms between 7pm and 10pm, then a chance of showers
+         <h3>Tonight</h3>A chance of showers and thunderstorms between 10pm and 4am.
-         and thunderstorms between 10pm and 4am.
 Partly cloudy.
-Low around 59, with temperatures rising to around 61 overnight.
+Low around 59, with temperatures rising to around
+         61 overnight.
 South wind 6 to 9 mph, with gusts as high as 18 mph.
 Chance of precipitation is 40%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">